zxmlab/FaceTrack-AOI/README.md

 ## Usage (for Command-Line Users)

 This toolkit is generally used in two steps:
 1. Detect facial landmarks
-2. Compare fixations to facial regions
+2. Compare fixations/gaze to facial regions

 ---